citusdata/citus_docs/admin_guide/upgrading_citus.rst

   .. code-block:: postgres

-    -- this step for the coordinator node only, not workers
+    -- run this on the coordinator and worker nodes

     SELECT citus_prepare_pg_upgrade();